JayCuthrell/jaycuthrell.com/_pages/resume.md

 While I do have a profile on [Linkedin](https://www.linkedin.com/in/jaycuthrell) it is presently used as a placeholder to redirect here.

-Formatting can be cumbersome but a very simplified [JSON version of my CV / resume is availble on GitHub](https://gist.github.com/JayCuthrell/693f6895cd49d53ed36939e234ae9c32) with a link to a rendered themed output.

 Experience
 ==========